Follow a manual added link

 Close-up Magic

-I’ll soon filter online tutorials, and add a few links to get you started.
+I’ll soon filter and add more online tutorials, but here are a few to get you started.

 Beginner